dfinity/sol-rpc-canister/examples/basic_solana/README.md

 and [HTTPs outcalls](https://internetcomputer.org/docs/current/developer-docs/smart-contracts/advanced-features/https-outcalls/https-outcalls-overview)
 features of the Internet Computer.

-For a deeper understanding of the ICP < > SOL integration, see the [Solana integration overview](TODO XC-301).
+For a deeper understanding of the ICP < > SOL integration, see the [chain fusion overview](https://internetcomputer.org/docs/building-apps/chain-fusion/overview).

 ## Prerequisites